Billionaire Profile

 Rise to Success

-In 1973, Lam co-founded Kinpo Electronics, a manufacturer of handheld calculators.
-Under his leadership as president, the company grew to become the largest contract manufacturer of calculators.
-Recognizing the potential of notebook computers, Lam founded Quanta Computer in 1988.
-Quanta Computer initially started with capital of less than US$900,000.
-The company quickly became a major player in the global electronics market.
-Lam's strategic vision and focus on innovation allowed Quanta to secure significant contracts with major tech companies such as Apple, Dell, and Google.
+Lam's career began in 1973 when he co-founded Kinpo Electronics, a manufacturer of handheld calculators.
+As president, he expanded the company to become the largest contract manufacturer of calculators.
+Recognizing the potential of notebook computers, Lam founded Quanta Computer in 1988 with an initial investment of less than $900,000.

 Key Business Strategies